News from ENDIA

 Evan Parker is one of many members of his extended family that live with type 1 diabetes.
 He’s had type 1 diabetes for 30 years.
 His wife Andrea, and two sons, have been participating in the ENDIA Study from Adelaide since before both boys were born.
 The eldest, Alexander, is over 4 years old now!

 Cadence was diagnosed with type 1 diabetes when she was 18 years old; over 17 years ago.
 She came across the ENDIA Study in her role as a Senior Research Grants Officer at the University of Adelaide.
 Cadence was determined to continue contributing to research throughout her pregnancy and her child’s early life.
-Her eldest son, Edwin, has been involved in the study for four years now!
+Her eldest son, Edwin, has been involved in the study for five years now!